selectiveintellect/vic/inception.md

 There were various options such as using C or PICBASIC&trade; with [Microchip's compilers](http://www.microchip.com/compilers/) or using [Just Another Language (JAL)](http://justanotherlanguage.org/) which is an interesting high level language that also helps users to program PIC&reg; microcontrollers with ease and provides a variety of libraries.
+In 2014, [CircuitPython](https://circuitpython.org) did not exist.

 However, the JAL syntax did not seem interesting since it was based off of Pascal.
 Their simulator webpage links also did not work.
 Using Microchip's PICBASIC&trade;